raspberrypilearning/turtle-race-visual/en/step_3.md

 --- task ---

-Send the turtle to the top of the screen and speed it up
+Send the turtle to the top of the screen and speed it all up

 --- code ---
 ---